Tensor product of cyclic A$_\infty$-algebras and their Kontsevich classes: Abstract

 \section{Abstract}

-Given two cyclic A$_\infty$-algebras $A$ and $B$, we prove that there exists a cyclic A$_\infty$-algebra structure on their tensor product $A\otimes B$ which is unique up to a cyclic A$_\infty$-quasi-isomorphism.
+Given two cyclic $A_\infty$-algebras $A$ and $B$, in this paper we prove that there exists a cyclic $A_\infty$-algebra structure on their tensor product $A\otimes B$ which is unique up to a cyclic $A_\infty$-quasi-isomorphism.
 Furthermore, the Kontsevich class of $A\otimes B$ is equal to the cup product of the Kontsevich classes of $A$ and $B$ on the moduli space of curves.